argumenta/argumenta.github.io/_posts/2014-03-23-introducing-argumenta.md

 ## Open Alpha

 A little bit ago, [Argumenta.io][Argumenta.io] was launched as an open alpha.
-Since then, a few people have expressed interest in learning more about its background and design.
+Since then, a few people have expressed interest in learning more about both its background and the design of [Argumenta][Argumenta], the software behind it.
 I've been meaning to write an introductory post for a while, so now seems like a good time!

 ## Social Argument Collaboration